Dissolve the yeast in lukewarm water, then add the flour and start kneading.

-Add the fiordilatte cut into cubes and continue baking for another 4-5 minutes, until melted and stretchy.
+Add the fiordilatte mozzarella cut into cubes and continue baking for another 4-5 minutes, until melted and stretchy.

 Remove from the oven and finish with a drizzle of extra virgin olive oil and fresh basil.